7-Day Zanzibar Travel Guide (Follow Our Zanzibar Itinerary!)

 I will admit that I thought it would be a lot more difficult to reach Zanzibar than it actually was.
 We saved money by flying from London Gatwick via Istanbul with Turkish Airlines.
 You can also fly with Emirates via Dubai and British Airways via Doha.
 As always, we recommend using Google Flights to find the best flight deal!

-From Zanzibar airport it’s best to book a transfer to your hotel in advance as it can be very expensive if you get a taxi when you get there.
+From Zanzibar Airport it’s best to book a transfer to your hotel in advance as it can be very expensive if you get a taxi when you get there.

-Is Zanzibar Good for Tourists?
+Is Zanzibar good for tourists?

 Like this post?
 PIN IT for later!